atari-monk/battleship-ts/docs/ai.md

 # AI

-Given my code below, introduce state machine with states:
+State machine with states:

 enum State {
     Random,
     Target
 }

-I would like a strategy pattern that is switched when some condition is meet.
+Strategy pattern that is switched when condition is meet.